 BACK TO TOP

-Michael Menser is Assistant Professor of Philosophy and Urban Sustainability Studies at Brooklyn College in New York and co-founder of the Participatory Budgeting Project.
-He is the co-editor of Technoscience and Cyberculture.
+Michael Menser is Assistant Professor of Philosophy and Urban Sustainability Studies at Brooklyn College and Assistant Professor of Earth and Environmental Sciences and Environmental Psychology at the City University of New York Graduate Center.
+He is co-founder of the Participatory Budgeting Project and co-editor of Technoscience and Cyberculture.

 BACK TO TOP

 Philosophy and Ethics

 Global Ethics and Policy